dlebansais/Sign-Up-Sign-In-Guidelines/README.md

 The process of cleaning up the database is the following:

 * Delete all entries in the credentials table that have the active field set to 0 and the current time greater than or equal to the transaction timeout field.
 This will free usernames and email addresses for which a sign up process was started but never completed.
+Example of a query: `DELETE a.*, b.* FROM credentials a LEFT JOIN salts b ON b.salt = a.salt WHERE a.active = 0 AND a.transaction_timeout <> NULL AND NOW() >= a.transaction_timeout`.
 * Delete all entries in the credentials table that have the active field set to 1 and the delete timeout field lesser than the current time.
 This will remove credentials that where scheduled for deletion.
 Send confirmation emails for these.
+Example of a query: `DELETE a.*, b.* FROM credentials a LEFT JOIN salts b ON b.salt = a.salt WHERE active = 1 AND delete_timeout <> NULL AND NOW() >= delete_timeout`.
-* Delete corresponding entries in the salts table to remove salts that are no longer used.
+* Delete corresponding entries in the salts table to remove salts that are no longer used (the example queries above will do that).
 * Clear the transaction code field for all entries in the credentials table that have the active field set to 1 and the transaction timeout field greater than or equal to the current time.
-This will prevent keeping transaction codes in the database longer than necessary.
+This will prevent keeping transaction codes in the database longer than necessary.Example of a query: `UPDATE credentials SET transaction_code = NULL, transaction_timeout = NULL WHERE active = 1 AND transaction_timeout <> NULL AND NOW() >= transaction_timeout`.

 ### Terminology
 In what follows, terms in bold indicate a specific operation: